ShaqeelAhmad/fuyunix/README.md

 systems

 # Goals
-* Should be less than 100 MB ignoring git files and including all the assets (I doubt it'll go that far)
+* Should be less than 100 MB including all the assets (I doubt it'll go that far)
 * Minimal dependencies
 * Joystick / gamepad support.